escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/steady_solver_tutorial.rst

 ----------------------------------------------------------------------------------------------------

   It is often useful and sometimes even outright necessary to supply the root-finding algorithm with pre-computed "intelligently" chosen initial starting values which are better than the generic choice of just passing a bunch of 1.0s to the system.
-To this end, whenever the model encounters exactly the same variable declarations in the closed form section as those in the list of generic starting values given in the `Manual` section passed to the root-finder, these starting values automatically get replaced by the computed suggestions found in the
+To this end, whenever the list of generic starting values given in the numerical `Manual` section is *a subset* of the list of variable declarations in the closed form section, then the generic starting values automatically get replaced by the computed suggestions found in the `Closed Form` section.
-  `Closed Form` section.
   So an example of this would be:

   ::